imballinst/imballinst.dev/src/pages/blog/are-arrow-functions-overrated/index.md

 };
 ```

-The normal function expression has 4 less characters (108) than the arrow function expression one (112).
+The normal function expression uses 4 less characters (108) than the arrow function expression one (112).
 So, it's not _always_ shorter.
 The funny thing is, there are people who spread propaganda about lesser line of codes, yet they use arrow function expressions without knowing the context.
 Isn't that ironic?

 ### Arrow functions are better